Maine Speech Pathology Master’s Programs

 When examining different speech therapy programs in Maine, there are several factors that will determine which master’s program is right for you.
 One to consider is your target school’s admission requirements.

 According to the American Speech-Language-Hearing Association (ASHA), individuals who wish to practice as an SLP are required to have a master’s, doctoral, or other recognized post-baccalaureate degree.
-Aspiring SLPs entering a master’s program can have an undergraduate degree in almost any applicable subject area.
-Depending on the program, students may be required to complete some communication sciences and disorders (CSD) coursework, according to ASHA’s guide to educational pathways.
+Aspiring SLPs can enter an SLP master’s program with a bachelor’s degree in a variety of majors.
+However, many programs require applicants without a CSD background to complete prerequisite (leveling) coursework in communication sciences and disorders, according to ASHA’s guide to educational pathways.

-Before becoming a speech pathologist, these professionals are required to obtain licensure in order to begin their practice in the United States.
-According to the Bureau of Labor Statistics (BLS), SLP licensure typically requires the completion of a master’s program, supervised clinical experience and passing a licensure exam.
+Before becoming a speech pathologist, these professionals must obtain licensure to begin practice in the United States.
+The Bureau of Labor Statistics notes that licensure requirements vary by state but typically include clinical experience and passing an exam; in practice, this is usually completed as part of a required graduate program.

 On-Campus and Online Speech Pathology Programs in Maine

 There are several different speech therapy programs in Maine if you’re considering applying to speech pathology school.
-Below is a list of on-campus and online SLP programs in Maine offered by institutions accredited by ASHA.
+Below is a list of on-campus and online SLP programs in Maine offered by ASHA-accredited institutions.

 The University of Maine